Connect with us

 The Ugandan government opted to build its pipeline through Tanzania to the port of Tanga, a project that is estimated to cost Sh350 billion.

-The conclusion of the design work now paves the way for the hiring of a contractor to implement the project under an engineering, procurement and construction basis.
+The conclusion of the design work now paves the way for the hiring of a contractor to implement the project on an engineering, procurement and construction basis.
 The contractor will pocket Sh12 billion, while the supervisor will earn Sh1.3 billion.

-Kenya is not investing any cash into the project since the multinationals prospecting for oil in the country are tasked with raising funds for construction of the pipeline.
+Kenya is not investing any cash into the project since the multinationals prospecting for oil in the country are tasked with raising funds for the construction of the pipeline.

 The Turkana-Lamu oil pipeline is expected to be completed in less than two years – in time for the planned 2021 commercial production of the Lokichar oil.